IntrntSrfr/meido/README.md

   * Lockdowns
   * Timeouts
 * Custom roles
-* Search functions such as YouTube or weather
+* Search functions such as YouTube or images
 * Utilities
   * Avatars and banners
   * User info